Window Resizing and Proportionality - Demo 03

 Assume that this is a problem for the application we are making, how could we solve it and keep proportionality regardless of the dimensions of the window?
 Ideally, we would like to draw our paddles with a black background within a square region in the center of the window, regardless of the dimensions of the window.

 OpenGL has a solution for us.
 The viewport is a rectangular region contained within the window into which OpenGL will render.
-By specifing a viewport, OpenGL will convert the normalized-device-coordinates to the sub-window space of the viewport, instead of the whole window.
+By specifying a viewport, OpenGL will convert the normalized-device-coordinates to the sub-window space of the viewport, instead of the whole window.

 Nice